juristr/juristr.github.com/_posts/2016-02-02-learning-ng2-creating-tab-component.md

 ---
 layout: post_new
-title: "Learning Angular 2: Creating a tabs component"
+title: "Learning Angular: Creating a tabs component"
-lead: "A follow up on thoughtram's excellent article on creating a tabs components with Angular 2"
+lead: "A follow up on thoughtram's excellent article on creating a tabs components with Angular"
 category: angular2
 postimg: "/blog/assets/imgs/ng2-tabs.png"
 tags: [ "JavaScript", "Angular" ]
 ---

 <div class="article-intro">
-	This is a follow-up article of <a href="http://blog.thoughtram.io/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html" target="blank">thoughtram's excellent article on developing a tabs component with Angular 2</a>, where we're going to explore an alternative way of creating a tab component by learning about <code>@ContentChildren</code> and <code>AfterContentInit</code>.
+	This is a follow-up article of <a href="http://blog.thoughtram.io/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html" target="blank">thoughtram's excellent article on developing a tabs component with Angular</a>, where we're going to explore an alternative way of creating a tab component by learning about <code>@ContentChildren</code> and <code>AfterContentInit</code>.
 </div>

 {% include postads %}